Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 Connect the Samsung 990 Pro 2TB to the M2_1 slot (CPU-connected, top slot adjacent to the PCIe x16 slot).
 This slot runs directly to the Ryzen CPU rather than through the B850 chipset, eliminating any shared bandwidth with other PCIe devices.

 Use the 12V-2x6 cable from the PSU box rather than any adapter cable.
 The Corsair RM850e (2025) includes a native cable.
-The RTX 5070 Ti’s connector is rated for direct connection — adapters introduce additional resistance at a connector that the GPU already drives hard during transient load peaks.
+The RTX 5070 Ti’s connector is rated for direct connection — adapters introduce additional resistance at a connector the GPU already drives hard during transient load peaks.

 Apply thermal paste in a small pea-size dot at the CPU center.
 The AIO mounting pressure spreads it correctly across the IHS.
 The 9800X3D has a slightly taller IHS than standard Zen 5 parts due to the V-Cache stack — any standard AM5 cooler mount clears this without modification.